rhashimoto/wa-sqlite/src/examples/README.md

 ### IDBBatchAtomicVFS
 This VFS stores database pages in IndexedDB.
 IndexedDB works on all contexts - Window, Worker, SharedWorker, service worker, extension - which makes IDBBatchAtomicVFS a good general purpose VFS.

 SQLite supports a special mode for filesystems that can make "batch atomic" writes, i.e. guaranteeing that an arbitrary set of changes is made either completely or not at all, and IDBBatchAtomicVFS leverages IndexedDB to do this.
 When this mode can be used, an external journal file is not needed which improves performance.
+The journal will instead be kept in the page cache, so a requirement for triggering batch atomic mode is that the cache size must be set large enough to hold the journal.

+IDBBatchAtomicVFS can trade durability for performance by setting `PRAGMA synchronous=normal`.

-Changing the page size after the database is created is not supported.
+Changing the page size after the database is created is not supported (this is a change from pre-1.0).

 ### OPFSAdaptiveVFS
 This VFS is fundamentally a straightforward mapping of OPFS access handles to VFS methods, but adds two different techniques to support multiple connections.